Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 ✔️ Why choose a mobile home?

-- Private terrace to enjoy breakfast in the sun,
+• Private terrace to enjoy meals in the sun,

 Mobile homes are often well integrated into the campsite landscape, and their layout takes into account the privacy of each tenant.
 Some are located near the swimming pool, others further away for a more relaxing atmosphere.
 The choice is yours.